lessthanoptimal/ValidationBoof/change.md

   * Fiducial runtime is computed at same time as other metrics
   * Fiducial max error is now image size dependent
   * Stereo Visual Odometry: All changed to include bundle adjustment plus other modifications
+  * Quad Stereo VO has a runtime regression because association using image location was removed, but was compensated for by switching from SURF to BRIEF
   * Three-View Reconstruction: ????

 ## Version 0.35